wenlianghuang/assignment-train-pytorch/README.md

 Kindly provide your thoughts and conducts on these questions.

 A. After 5 minutes, what is the conditional probability that the luggage is still on the airplane?
-(It means I can't see the luggage in these five minutes)
+(It means I can't see the luggage in these five minutes.)

 B. How does the conditional probability change over time?
 Use a plot to show the change in probability.